GoogleChrome/rendertron/README.md

 specified as query parameters:
  * `mobile` defaults to `false`.
 Enable by passing `?mobile` to request the mobile version of your site.
+ * `refreshCache`: Pass `refreshCache=true` to ignore potentially cached render results and treat the request as if it is not cached yet.
+ The new render result is used to replace the previous result.

 ### Screenshot
 ```